replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 If your customer enters an invalid hostname they'll see the error message and won't be able to save their configuration until they correct it.
-Edit the config to include the validation.
+Edit the config to include this validation by pasting it under the `required` property of the "Ingress Hostname" field.
 Keep in mind that the validation is a regular expression, so you'll want to test it to make sure it's correct.
 You can do that when you install the appliance, which we'll do a bit later.